Ritesh060/Wine_Variety_Prediction/README.md

 The demo demonstrating the website and API and can be found [here](https://www.youtube.com/watch?v=wx2nyWc_ais).

+Demo of the deployed website and API can be found [here](https://www.youtube.com/watch?v=P0K53MinkhY).

 ## Next step
 To deploy this model on a cloud servie for hosting.